The Scottish Government has advised that every home in Scotland must have:

 Find out more in our telecare frequently asked questions.

 Download and print information about Domestic smoke and heat alarms (PDF 945Kb)

 Scottish Government video

-Watch the Scottish Government's video about the changes in fire safety law.
+Watch the Scottish Government's video about the changes from February 2022 in fire safety law.